clojurists-together/clojuriststogether.org/content/team.md

 The Clojurists Together board is made up of:
+- Daniel Compton - Secretary/Treasurer
 - Felix Barbalet
 - Heather Moore-Farley
 - Max Penet
 - Maria Geller
 - Laurens Van Houtven - President
-- Daniel Compton - Secretary/Treasurer
+- Lorelai Lyons

 The Board is responsible for governing the project, selecting which projects are sponsored, administering the project, and interacting with sponsors.